Ghaseetpur Sohalian: Demography

 According to the 1998 census, its population was 625.
-Much of the village has connections to the U.K. (United Kingdom) where many of its residents reside.
+Much of the village has connections to the U.K. (United Kingdom) where a good portion of its residents reside but still retain land and homes in the village.

 Villagers first left for Britain during the construction of the Mangla Dam.

-The building of the dam displaced over 110,000 people who had to be relocated elsewhere.
+The building of the dam in 1961 displaced over 110,000 people who had to be relocated elsewhere.

-Land was distributed to these people in other parts of Kashmir and some of those affected by the dam were given work permits for Britain by the Government of Pakistan.
+Land was distributed to these people in other parts of Kashmir and some of those affected by the dam were given work permits to work in the United Kingdom due to lack of workers and the booming mills of the North of England.
+The Government of Pakistan issued the work permits that allowed villagers to leave the comfort of their homes to try to provide a better future for their loved ones.